Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-If you can feel external air coming in or an unobstructed draught coming out of a hole or gap and you can feel it, it is likely a crack or hole which needs sealing in somehow.
+If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap or crack, then it’s likely a crack or hole which requirements sealing in somehow.
 Cracks and gaps that are large should be fixed permanently.
-Any gaps greater than 3mm that allow air in or out into the home need to be sealed.
-In the case of an open fireplace is not in use, it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.
+Cracks that are greater than 3mm and let air in or out from your house need to be sealed.
+For instance, if an open fireplace isn’t being used, it can cause draughts and must be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever imaginable.

-You don’t require to block holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the house gets warmer and cooler, so that they can still be closed and opened rather than securing.
-We will examine all windows and doors as part of your Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps in the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure when the house heats and cools, so that they can still be shut and opened, rather than securing.
+We will examine every window and door in the Healthy Homes assessment of your rental property.

 Find the complete specifications for the Healthy Homes draught stopping requirements.